-find out how often HCV drug resistance occurs when the HCV treatment fails.
+- find out how often HCV drug resistance occurs when the HCV treatment fails.
 Resistance tests look at the HCV in your blood to see which drugs might work best to lower the levels of the virus in the blood.
-HIV-1 resistance may also be tested.
+HIV-1 resistance may also be tested. - see how long HCV drug resistance remains detectable in your blood after treatment. - see how successful or unsuccessful HCV/DAA treatment affects your health over 5 years. - see how having or not having HIV-1 infection affects the impact of HCV infection treatment outcomes on a person's future health.

-Page 1 of 10\\\
+Page 1 of 10